rhtconsulting/eap-quickstarts/helloworld-jms-netty-servlet/README.md

         For Linux: cp -r netty-servlet-deployment/* EAP_HOME/standalone/deployments/

-NOTE: The messaging.war.dodeploy is required to deploy the exploded messaging.war application.
+_NOTE_: The messaging.war.dodeploy is required to deploy the exploded messaging.war application.

 3. Keep in mind, the `servlet-path` parameter of the `netty-servlet` connector must match the servlet context defined by the WAR name and the servlet-mapping url-pattern in the web.xml of the Netty servlet.

 Start the JBoss EAP Server with the Full Profile